anoma/VampIR-Book/src/section_3_1.md

 1 = fresh c;
 ```

-This will produce an invalid proof. `fresh` does not erase constraints, but, rather, prevents new constraints from arising from expression trees.
+This will produce an invalid proof. `fresh` does not erase constraints, but, rather, prevents new constraints from arising from expressions directly under `fresh`.

 <p style="color:red;">Note: It seems to me that the restriction of exponentiation, that it cannot have variables in its exponent, should be lifted inside of fresh.
 Currently, it is not.</p>